Takakonuma Greenland

-Takakonuma Greenland (高子沼グリーンランド, Takakonuma Gurīnrando) was a Amusement park near Date, Fukushima, Japan.
+Takakonuma Greenland (高子沼グリーンランド, Takakonuma Gurīnrando) was an amusement park near Date, Fukushima, Japan.
 It opened in 1973 but temporarily closed a few years later.
 It reopened in 1982 before permanently closing in 1999, the park was left abandoned until it was demolished between 2006 and 2007, the park has become an Urban Legend due to its apparent isolation and sometimes misty conditions.

 History

 The park opened in 1973 as Takakonuma Family Park Co., Ltd. but closed after only a few years of operating.